ipdr/ipdr/README.md

   - A: Use the `--docker-registry-host` flag, eg. `--docker-registry-host docker.for.mac.local:5000`

-- Q: How can I configure the IPFS host that ipdr uses for pushing or pulling Docker images?
+- Q: How can I configure the IPFS host that IPDR uses for pushing Docker images?

   - A: Use the `--ipfs-host` flag, eg. `--ipfs-host 127.0.0.1:5001`

+- Q: How can I configure the IPFS gateway that IPDR uses for pulling Docker images?

+  - A: Use the `--ipfs-gateway` flag, eg. `--ipfs-gateway https://ipfs.io`

-- Q: How can I configure the port for the IPDR server?
+- Q: How can I configure the port for the IPDR registry server?

   - A: Use the `--port` flag, eg. `--port 5000`